semoog/mogn-infra/README.md

 ![example layout](mogn-infra_example-layout.png)
 <br>
 <br>
-*note: rancher / k3s agent role is available, I just don't have any in my cluster yet*
+*not visualized: a rancher / k3s agent role is available, I just don't have any in my cluster yet*

 ## Requirements